RosettaCommons/documentation/application_documentation/tools/Tools.md

 tools/protein_tools/scripts/generate_atom_pair_constraint_file.py
 &#8195; - Generate a Rosetta constraint file to restrain atom pair distances based on a PDB file.

+tools/analysis/constraints/calc_exp_viol.pl
+&#8195; - Creates a printout of the actual distance and violation for every atom pair constraint given a PDB file and constraint file.

+tools/analysis/constraints/calc_exp_viol_spline.pl
+&#8195; - Creates a printout of the actual distances and violations for a set of EPR distance constraints given a PDB file and a constraint file.

 ### Job Running

 main/source/scripts/python/public/parallel.py